TimelordQ/Asteroids-Video-Game/README.md

 If you're interested in a code walk through, come back, I'll post a video here which will step you through the code and my reasoning as I reverse engineered the original game to come up with this, as can be seen in the sometimes spaghetti nature of the code which I'll explain in the code walk through.

+This is dependent on the Open Source Project NUADIO, available here: https://github.com/naudio/NAudio

 Enjoy!